santoshilam/Discipline_Specific_Guidance_for_DMPs/README.md

 # Discipline Specific Guidance for DMPs
 h/t Nico and Jose for the worflow and design of the book.
-Apart from the actual content the rest of the book is based on a fork of https://github.com/NZR/DS-BOK
+Apart from the actual content, the generation of the jupyter book is based on a fork of https://github.com/NZR/DS-BOK

+Instructions on how to work with the JupyterBook (from the repo linked above)
 # Pre-requisites

 Despite trying to keep things simple, we will still be relying on several Python packages to build the book from our files...